prenigma/testfou/examples/formbot/data/nlufou.md

 - let me go to a business lounge
 - what about a lounge

 ## intent:show_onair_shopping_articles
+- show me articles to buy
+- let me see what i can bu
 - i want to buy a gift
 - i want to buy a parfum
 - show me the on air duty free articles